Rakesh-Udandakar/Assignment/Word2NumberConverter/ReadMe.md

 2) Validate input for supported words for translation.

-3) Throw exception any of the above validation fails.
+3) Throw exception, if any of the above validation fails.

 4) Split input into words (like thousand,hundred) and get corresponding number ("1000" , "100") for each word.

 5) Calculate final number using each word as below:

-     number = Convert word in string format to BigInteger (BigInteger doesnt have higher limit and hence we will run into overflow issues.)
+     number = Convert word in string format to BigInteger (BigInteger doesnt have higher limit and hence we will not run into overflow issues.)

      We will use partialSum=0 and subTotal=0 for calculation.

 		number less than < 100